Mint Online Budgeting Review

 You can even change the way different charts look so it makes more sense to you.
 By looking at trends, you can start to spot areas for improvement.
 For example, I was able to quickly see that I spend way too much at the grocery store, which prompted me to re-evaluate our food budget.

 I wouldn’t consider this a top feature, but it’s a nice one to have.
 Mint can keep track of your investments at a very high level – including things like balances and asset allocation.
-I like it as an add-on to my existing budget so I can see where my retirement funds are at – but if I was looking for something to go super deep into analyzing my investments, I’d go with Personal Capital.
+I like it as an add-on to my existing budget so I can see where my retirement funds are at – but if I was looking for something to go super deep into analyzing my investments, I’d go with Empower.
 That said, it’s a nice basic perk for Mint.